How Far is it Between

-- How Far is it Between Rome, Italy and San Francisco, Usa
+- How Far is it Between London, Uk and San Francisco, Usa

-- How Far is it Between Berlin, Germany and Glasgow, Scotland
+- How Far is it Between Glasgow, Scotland and Las Vegas Nevada, Usa

-- How Far is it Between New York, Usa and Tokyo, Japan
+- How Far is it Between Los Angeles California, Usa and London, England

 - Red line will not cross the International Date Line

 - The Automatic zoom fails when the shortest distance is across the International Date Line

 - Allow points to be requested for deletion from the database to keep the information tidy